ArnoldDP/OStim-Community-Modlist/README.md

   ### There are two discords

-  Since there can't technically be an "official" OStim discord (to my knowledge), both of the servers listed are "official".
-Feel free to join both.
+  I do not care about the drama, I will not take part in it.
+Feel free to join both discords or just one, it makes no difference to me.

  </details>